nasa-jpl/ION-DTN/gh-pages/docs/LTP-UComm-API.md

 Description

 This call attaches to ION and either initializes a new LTP database or loads the LTP database of an existing service.
-If the value of `estMaxExportSessions` is positive, the LTP service will be initialized with the specified maximum number of export sessions.
-If the value of `estMaxExportSessions` is zero or negative, then `ltpInit` will quit if no existing LTP service is found.

-**NOTE**: for the underlying communication protocol implementation, setting ltpInit(0) is appropriate since the intent is to load an existing LTP service only.
+If the value of `estMaxExportSessions` is positive and no existing LTP service are found, then LTP service will be initialized with the specified maximum number of export sessions indicated.
+If the value of `estMaxExportSessions` is zero or negative, then `ltpInit` will load the LTP database or otherwise quit if no existing LTP service is found. **NOTE**: for the underlying communication protocol implementation, setting `ltpInit(0)` is appropriate since the intention is to load an existing LTP service only.

-Once a LTP service is found, it loads the address to the LTP database object, as defined by `LtpDB` in `ltpP.h`.
+Once a LTP service is either found or initialized, it loads the address to the LTP database object defined by `LtpDB` in `ltpP.h`, as follows:

 #### LtpDB